yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 #### Bucket

 A user facing API object representing an object store bucket.
 Created by a user in their app's namespace.
-Once provisiong is complete, the Bucket is "bound" to the corresponding BucketContent.
-The is used to prevent further binds to the BucketContent.
+Once provisiong is complete, the `Bucket` is "bound" to the corresponding `BucketContent`.
+Binding is 1:1, meaning there is only one `BucketContent` per `Bucket` and vice-versa.

 ```yaml